azerion/bluestack-sdk-ios/Home.md

 ### Interstitial

-**On info.plist if you are using "View controller-based status bar appearance", it must be setted to YES**
+**On info.plist if you are using "View controller-based status bar appearance" (UIViewControllerBasedStatusBarAppearance), it must be setted to YES**

 ![statusbar.png](https://bitbucket.org/repo/aen579/images/4293410302-statusbar.png)